 The Board shall review each application for approval and consider the recommendation of the Secretary.
-The Board shall make findings listed in (a), (b), and (c) below, as applicable, prior to approval and may set additional conditions for approval as it sees fit.
+The Board shall make findings listed in (a), (b), and (c) below, as applicable, prior to approval and may set additional conditions for approval in the exercise of its judgment.